Become a Guardian

 Learning Skills

-Trainees will learn the skills to initiate conversations with farmers at-risk and confidently communicate with those experiencing acute distress.
-They will learn how to identify people at risk of suicide by being able to verify the presence of suicidal thoughts and collect information relating to any suicide planning.
+Participants will learn the skills necessary to identify signs of mental health distress and initiate conversations with farmers about mental well-being.
+They will learn how to verify the presence of suicidal thoughts and collect information related to suicide planning.

-• Learn how to connect farmers and/or their family members to mental health and crisis supports and resources.
+- Learn how to connect farmers and/or their family members with mental health and crisis supports and resources.

 After the Program